marilin99/ITS_project_2021/README.md

 ## Schedule for the ITS project about path planning algorithms

-* W8: obtain OSM through Python, establish path planning algorithms which are going to be used
+* W8: get OSM working through Python, establish path planning algorithms which are going to be used
 * W9: test path planning algorithms on the map

 W10-14: user interface (in more detail soon)